Greenhouse gas emissions: Land-use change

 Land-use change, e.g., the clearing of forests for agricultural use, can affect the concentration of greenhouse gases in the atmosphere by altering how much carbon flows out of the atmosphere into carbon sinks.
 Accounting for land-use change can be understood as an attempt to measure "net" emissions, i.e., gross emissions from all sources minus the removal of emissions from the atmosphere by carbon sinks.

 There are substantial uncertainties in the measurement of net carbon emissions.
 Additionally, there is controversy over how carbon sinks should be allocated between different regions and over time.
 For instance, concentrating on more recent changes in carbon sinks is likely to favour those regions that have deforested earlier, e.g., Europe.

 In 1997, human-caused Indonesian peat fires were estimated to have released between 13% and 40% of the average annual global carbon emissions caused by the burning of fossil fuels.

-Transport
+Transport of people and goods

+Transportation accounts for 15% of emissions worldwide.
+Over a quarter of global transport CO_{2} emissions are from road freight, so many countries are further restricting truck CO_{2} emissions to help limit climate change.

+Maritime transport accounts for 3.5% to 4% of all greenhouse gas emissions, primarily carbon dioxide.
+In 2022, the shipping industry's 3% of global greenhouse gas emissions made it "the sixth largest greenhouse gas emitter worldwide, ranking between Japan and Germany."

 Aviation

+Jet airliners contribute to climate change by emitting carbon dioxide (CO_{2}), nitrogen oxides, contrails and particulates.In 2018, global commercial operations generated 2.4% of all CO_{2} emissions.

-Approximately 3.5% of the overall human impacts on climate are from the aviation sector.
-The impact of the sector on climate in the late 20 years had doubled, but the part of the contribution of the sector in comparison to other sectors did not change because other sectors grew as well.
+In 2020, approximately 3.5% of the overall human impacts on climate are from the aviation sector.
+The impact of the sector on climate in the last 20 years had doubled, but the part of the contribution of the sector in comparison to other sectors did not change because other sectors grew as well.